Wealthronic · Independent personal-finance journalism

 Emergency fund math: why three months isn't enough in 2026

 The classic advice — keep three to six months of expenses in cash — was written for a labor market that no longer exists.
-I ran the actual numbers on how long it takes to find a new job in my industry.
-The answer surprised me.
+Here is what the actual job-search data says, and a worked example of how to size a fund against it.

 Above: Median unemployment-spell length, 2005–2025, drawn from BLS data.

-In June 2024 a friend I have known since university lost her job at a media company.
-She had what every personal-finance writer would have called a healthy emergency fund — four months of expenses, in a high-yield savings account.
-She found a new role nine months later.
-She did not run out of money, but she came closer than she ever expected to.
+Consider an illustrative case: a media-company worker is laid off with what every personal-finance writer would call a healthy emergency fund — four months of expenses, in a high-yield savings account.
+They find a new role nine months later.
+They do not run out of money, but they come far closer than they expected to.
+In a labor market where senior job searches now routinely run past four months, that scenario is not unusual.

 Where the "three to six months" number came from

-The earliest mainstream reference I can find for the three-month rule is Andrew Tobias in The Only Investment Guide You'll Ever Need, 1978 edition.
+An early mainstream reference for the three-month rule is Andrew Tobias in The Only Investment Guide You'll Ever Need, 1978 edition.
 Six months started showing up in personal-finance columns in the early 1990s.
 Suze Orman popularized "eight months" around 2010.
 The numbers shifted with the times, but they were always anchored to one thing: how long the typical job search took.

-In 1995, according to BLS, the median duration of unemployment was 8.3 weeks.
-By 2010 it had risen to 21.4 weeks.
-In 2025 it sat at 9.4 weeks for the broad workforce — but the broad number disguises wide variation by industry and seniority.
-For workers over 45, for senior roles, and in sectors going through layoffs, the median sits closer to 18 weeks.
-Tech and media in 2024 saw averages above 6 months.
+According to the U.S. Bureau of Labor Statistics, the median duration of unemployment was roughly 8 weeks in the mid-1990s, rose past 21 weeks in the aftermath of 2008, and has since settled back toward the high single digits for the broad workforce.
+But the broad number disguises wide variation by industry and seniority.
+For workers over 45, for senior roles, and in sectors going through layoffs, the median sits considerably higher — and tech and media during recent layoff cycles have seen averages above six months.

 What 2026 actually looks like